-We reported last month that we’d experienced a large number of commercial enquiries looking to discuss the benefits of employee surveillance and absenteeism investigations; it seems it is not just Insight who are seeing this trend.
+We reported last month that we’d experienced a large number of commercial enquiries looking to discuss the benefits of employee observation and absenteeism investigations; it seems it is not just Insight who are seeing this trend.

-It was with interest we read an article in the London Evening Standard recently entitled “Banker, broker, trader, spy – the private investigators who have the city under surveillance”; it spoke of how City bosses are turning to private investigators to reduce costs in these torrid times of financial strain by catching out employees who are acting in a way that does not toe the line with their job description.
+It was with interest we read an article in the London Evening Standard recently entitled “Banker, broker, trader, spy – the private investigators who have the city under observation”; it spoke of how City bosses are turning to private investigators to reduce costs in these torrid times of financial strain by catching out employees who are acting in a way that does not toe the line with their job description.

 The article stated that companies looking to cut staffing costs have used private investigators to catch employees in the act of sneaking off work early, continuously taking extended lunch breaks and repeated false sickness as a means to get rid of them without the need for a court tribunal; itself potentially costing a fortune.